subframe7536/obsidian-theme-maple/README.md

 # Maple

-an Obsidian theme for desktop with some awesome components, using `Style Setting` to custom preference, embed with self-designed monospace font [Maple Mono](https://github.com/subframe7536/Maple-font)
+An Obsidian theme for desktop with some awesome components, using `Style Setting` to custom preference, embed with self-designed monospace font [Maple Mono](https://github.com/subframe7536/maple-font)

 - my plugin to beautify devtools: [repo](https://github.com/subframe7536/obsidian-devtools-font-and-scrollbar)